luizaandrade/stata-docker-test/README.md

 You will need

-- [ ] Stata license file `stata.lic`.
+- [ ] A Stata license file `stata.lic`.
 You will find this in your local Stata install directory.

 To run this locally on your computer, you will need